gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 "python.venvPath": "X:\\Python\\venv"
 ```

 If you prefer to keep your virtual environments at a custom location in your home directory, you may also set `Venv Folders`.
-Here you need to list only the folder names.
+There you need to list only the folder names.

 After this step, you need to reboot Visual Studio Code.

-To select your environment, press `Ctrl + Shift + P` and select yours from the list.
-Some examples of that are shown [here](https://code.visualstudio.com/docs/python/environments).
+Press `Ctrl + Shift + P` to select your virtual environment from the list.
+Some examples are shown [here](https://code.visualstudio.com/docs/python/environments).

-Open Visual Studio press open the directory where you wish to work on your Python project.

-Press Ctrl + Shift + P to select the terminal.

 ## Creating an integrated terminal